votingworks/vxsuite/libs/grout/README.md

 // Create an API definition by building an object with async methods. const api = grout.createApi({
-  // Each method should return a Promise.
-The data returned should be simple TS
-  // values - not fancy class instances.
-Values that can be easily serialized to
+  // Each method should return simple TS values - not fancy class instances.
-  // JSON.
-More details on this below. async getAllPeople(): Promise<Person[]> {
+  // Values that can be easily serialized to JSON.
+More details on this below. getAllPeople(): Person[] {
     return store.getAllPeople(); // Assume this accesses the database, etc.
   },

   // Methods can take input, but it must be packaged into a single object.
-  // Think of it like using named parameters, or React component props. async getPersonByName(input: { name: string }): Promise<Person | undefined> {
+  // Think of it like using named parameters, or React component props. getPersonByName(input: { name: string }): Person | undefined {
     return store.getPersonByName(input.name);
   },

+  // Async methods are supported, just wrap the return type with a Promise.
+For
-  // For known errors (e.g. invalid input), use a Result type so that the client
+  // known errors (e.g. invalid input), use a Result type so that the client is
   // forced to handle them explicitly. async updatePersonAge(input: {
     name: string;